Last updated: 8 June 2026

 When something is free, the natural instinct is to wonder what the catch is.
 With social media, you're the product because they sell your attention to advertisers.
 With some "free" budgeting apps, revenue comes from selling anonymised spending data.
 So it's completely reasonable to ask how Sprive makes money before connecting it to your bank and mortgage.

-The good news is that Sprive's revenue model is relatively straightforward, and none of it involves selling your personal data.
-Sprive states in its FAQs and disclosures that it does not sell user data.
+The good news is that Sprive's revenue model is relatively transparent, and none of it involves selling your personal data.
+Sprive states in its FAQs that it does not sell user data.
 That said, you should always read the Sprive privacy policy yourself and make your own judgement on how data is handled.

-Here's the breakdown, based on publicly available information, Sprive's own disclosures, and what we've observed using the app.
+Here's the breakdown, based on publicly available information, Sprive's own disclosures, and what I've observed using the app since 2021.

 Revenue stream 1: remortgage commissions